12 Things to Do in Brussels in March

 Tickets to the Chocolate Festival| ©Jose Vargas

-In Belgium, where chocolate is a central issue of the culture, you can not miss a festival dedicated to this delicacy.
-At the end of the month, in the city of Mons, just an hour from Brussels, you can attend this festival that is already ten years old.
-You will be able to experience:
+In Belgium, where chocolate is a central part of the culture, a festival dedicated to this delicacy is a must.
+At the end of the month, in the city of Mons, just an hour from Brussels, you can attend this festival, which has been running for over a decade.
+You’ll be able to experience:

-• An interactive session by different chocolate makers from all over Belgium.
+• An interactive session led by various chocolate makers from across Belgium.

-• A stroll along the popular Chic & Chocolate Gourmet Walk, a 500-meter path full of sweets and chocolates of all kinds.
+• A stroll along the popular Chic & Chocolate Gourmet Walk, a 500-meter path filled with treats and chocolates of all kinds.

-• The large flea market where you can buy all kinds of products that are made from cocoa, not only edibles, as a wide variety of cosmetics, for example, are also manufactured.
+• The large market where you can buy all kinds of products made with cocoa—not just food, since a wide variety of cosmetics are also produced, for example.

-And, of course, throughout the city and at any time of the year you can book a chocolate workshop in Brussels.
+And, of course, throughout the city and at any time of year, you can book a chocolate workshop in Brussels.

 Book a chocolate workshop in Brussels